net-lisias-ksp/Principia/Interface-for-other-KSP-mods.md

 Not accepting both will cause future breakage in the event we need to change between fields and properties.
 Accepting both will keep calling code operational when these refactorings take place.

+It is also unspecified whether the interface types are value types or reference types (`struct` or `class`).
+If they are reference types, they have a default constructor.
+Since the types are boxed when accessed by reflection, this mostly does not matter.
+When constructing an object of an interface type to pass it as a parameter to an interface function, callers should use [`Activator.CreateInstance(Type)`](https://docs.microsoft.com/en-us/dotnet/api/system.activator.createinstance?view=netframework-4.7.2#System_Activator_CreateInstance_System_Type_).

 ## `XY`
 ```C#
 struct XY {